semimod/DMT-core/doc/source/introduction.rst

 This page ist a short introduction in the basic workflow and classes using ``DMT``.
 This guide here wil focus on the ``core`` (:ref:`DMT.core <dmt_core>`). module of DMT as this is the only public available module at the moment.

 The usual workflow is to import the modules and classes of DMT you need for the current use case.
-But for the sake of this intro lets import the full core module first:
+But for the sake of this intro lets import the full core module first and also define the place where our data is located:

 .. code-block:: python

+    from pathlib import Path
     from DMT import core
+    path_data = Path(__file__).resolve().parent / "_static" / "intro"

 The final goal of this intro will be to compare measurement data to a Spice-Gummel-Poon model with a suitable model card.
 This is an every day task and ``DMT`` is perfectly suited for that.

 This is split up into multiple sections which itself can be used independently.

+The pure source code of the code is available in the gitlab repository `here <https://gitlab.com/dmt-development/dmt-core/-/tree/main/doc/source/examples/introduction.py>`__

 Read measurement data
 ---------------------